The Ultimate Weekend in Death Valley National Park

 Outside the Park

 The closest towns to stay outside the park are Beaty and Pahrump.
 Pahrump is bigger than Beaty and has more restaurant and Airbnb options.
 In Pahrump you can find many affordable Airbnb options that are a better value than hotels inside the park.
 Pahrump is about 1 hour away from Furnace Creek Visitor Center and 1.5 hours from Mesquite Flat Sand Dunes.
-Beaty is located only 30 minutes from Mesquite Flat Sand Dunes but about an hour from Furnace Creek Area.
+Beaty is located only 30 minutes from Mesquite Flat Sand Dunes and about an hour from Furnace Creek Area.

-What to Pack for a Weekend in Death Valley (Fall-Spring)
+What to Pack for a Weekend in Death Valley

 - Water bottle: Don’t forget to bring a reusable water bottle, it will be very hot and dry so you’ll be drinking a lot of water.
+This Stanley water bottle stays cold for 12 hours.

 - Light Jacket: It can get cold in the mornings and evenings in Death Valley in the winter and also at the higher elevations like Dante’s View so make sure to bring some layers.